gaonkarr/aws-copilot-demo/README.md

 copilot app init social-media-app
 ```

-2. Create the TEST environment in Region of your choice.
-Following creates it in ap-southeast-1.
+2. Create the **TEST** environment in Region of your choice.
+Following creates it in ap-southeast-2.

 ```
-copilot env init --name test --region ap-southeast-1 --default-config
+copilot env init --name test --region ap-southeast-2 --default-config
 ```

-3. Create the PROD environment in Region of your choice.
-Following creates it in ap-south-1.
+3. Create the **PROD** environment in Region of your choice.
+Following creates it in ap-northeast-1.
 Notice the --prod flag.
 This is helpful to identify production environments.
 It is also automatically considered production when the pipeline is create in step .

 ```
-copilot env init --name prod --region ap-south-1 --default-config --prod
+copilot env init --name prod --region ap-northeast-1 --default-config --prod
 ```

-4. Create a Service for "Users"
+4. Create a Service for "**Users**"

 ```
 copilot svc init --name users                       \